Measurement phase transitions in the no-click limit as quantum phase transitions of a non-hermitean vacuum: Quantum Ising chain and generalized area law conjecture

 where $|q^*,-q^*\big>=\hat{\gamma}_{-q^*}^*\hat{\gamma}_{q^*}^*|0_\gamma \big>$, $q^*$ defined as the momentum in the First Brillouin Zone where $\Gamma_{q^*}=0$ if such momentum exists, and $\phi(t)$ is the relative phase between the two kets due to the evolution.
 The same argument holds for all possible initial states, provided that they have a non-zero superposition with $|0_\gamma \big>$ and $|q^*,-q^* \big>$.

 The explicit expression of the steady state after a long time of evolution allows us to compute the entanglement entropy of an interval of size $L_A$ with respect to the rest of the system by means of the Majorana Fermions correlation matrix (see Appendix \ref{majo}).
 The result is shown in Fig.~\ref{fig:entropyfull} for the quantum Ising chain, for various $\gamma$ as a function of system size.
 As previously discussed in Ref.\cite{Turkheshi21,Turkeshi22_1} it clearly displays a dynamical transition as $\gamma$ is increased towards a critical $\gamma_c(h)=4\sqrt{1-h^2}$: for $\gamma<\gamma_c(h)$ the entropy scales logarithmically with the interval size $L_A$, while for $\gamma>\gamma_c(h)$ the entropy is constant and satisfies an area law.
 Interestingly, for $\gamma<\gamma_c(h)$ the quasi-particle spectrum has a gapless imaginary part at $q^*=\arccos{h}$ (corresponding to $\Gamma_{q^*}=0$, see Fig.\ref{fig:entanglementvacuum}) while for $\gamma>\gamma_c(h)$ a gap opens in the imaginary part of the spectrum\cite{Turkeshi22_1}.
-Therefore while below $\gamma_c$ the stationary state is a linear superposition of $| 0_{\gamma} \big>$ and $|q^*,-q^* \big>$ for $\gamma>\gamma_{c}$ this two particle state is absent. \\
+Therefore while below $\gamma_c$ the stationary state is a linear superposition of $| 0_{\gamma} \big>$ and $|q^*,-q^* \big>$ for $\gamma>\gamma_{c}$ this two particle state is absent. \\ Even though apparently the entanglement phase transition is associated to the disappearance of the state $|q^*,-q^* \big>$ from the stationary state, we will show that it is actually a consequence of the properties of the non-hermitean vacuum $| 0_{\gamma} \big>$.
+As shown in Fig.~\ref{fig:entanglementvacuum}, where the scaling of the entanglement entropy as a function of the size of the interval is reported , the entropy computed on the vacuum has exactly the same properties as the stationary state.
+It is however intriguing that, as in the case of ground state quantum phase transitions, where the dichotomy between bounded and logarithmic entanglement is associated to the presence or absence of a gap in the spectrum~\cite{Hastings07,Eisert10}, in this example an analogous conjecture could be formulated for the entanglement properties of the vacuum of non-hermitian hamiltonians: a bounded entanglement entropy is associated to a gapped \it imaginary \rm part of the spectrum while logarithmic growth is observed otherwise(see insets of Fig.~\ref{fig:entanglementvacuum}).